DistMult

 An implementation of DistMult from [yang2014].

-Because of its restriction to diagonal matrices, DistMult is more computationally than RESCAL, but at the same time it is less expressive.
-For instance, it is not able to model anti-symmetric relations, since \(f(h,r, t) = f(t,r,h)\).
-This can alternatively be formulated with relation vectors \(\textbf{r}_r \in \mathbb{R}^d\) and the Hadamard operator and the \(l_1\) norm.
+This DistMult model can be seen as a simplification of the RESCAL model, where the relation matrices are restricted to diagonal matrices: Because of its restriction to diagonal matrices, DistMult is computationally cheaper than RESCAL, but at the same time it is less expressive.
+For example, it is not able to model anti-symmetric relations.

 See also